Trade benefits Vikings both obviously and cynically

 I feel guilty even typing that sentence.
 Cook is a wonderful player and a team leader.
 He puts himself at risk every time he touches the ball, and sometimes when he doesn’t.
 If the word “deserves” applies to professional sports, then Cook deserves to be compensated as the Vikings’ best offensive player and the player around whom they built their offense.

 But the Vikings aren’t in the business of paying players what they “deserve.”
-They’re in the business of winning games while staying under the salary cap, and Ngakoue’s arrival could mean the end of meaningful negotiations with Cook.
+They are in the business of winning games while staying under the salary cap, and Ngakoue’s arrival could mean the end of meaningful negotiations with Cook.

 After trading two draft picks for a key player, the Vikings are bound to try to sign Ngakoue to a long-term deal.
 After negotiations between the Vikings and Cook faltered, this gives General Manager Rick Spielman reason to not resume those talks.